-Attention Deficit Disorder (ADD) in Adults
+Attention Deficit/Hyperactivity Disorder (ADHD, ADD) in Adults

-Symptoms of ADD in Adults:
+Symptoms of ADD in adults

-What is ADD?
+What is ADHD?

-Attention deficit disorder makes it hard to focus your mind.
+Attention deficit hyperactivity disorder makes it hard to focus your mind.
 You may daydream a lot.
 And you may be restless much of the time.
 As a result, you may have trouble with detailed or boring work.
 And it may be hard to stick with one project for very long.
 You also may forget things.
 Or, you may miss key points during a lecture or meeting.
 You may even have trouble sitting through a movie or concert.
 At times, you may feel frustrated or angry.
 This can affect your relationships with others.